rgreenste/varAnnoPrototype/README.md

 #>    MIN_DP 1      Integer Minimum depth in gVCF output block.
 ```

-### Extract rowData from ExpandedVCF file
+### Extract rowData from ExpandedVCF File

-Next extract the rowData from the the ExpandedVCF object. rowData
+Next extract the rowData from the the ExpandedVCF object using the
-contains the genomic coordinates of the variants along with the
+`extract_rowData()` function. rowData contains the genomic coordinates
-Reference (REF) and Alternate (ALT) alleles.
-A column contain the
+of the variants along with the Reference (REF) and Alternate (ALT)
-variant name in the ExAC notation style (chromosome-position-REF-ALT) is
+alleles.
+A column contain the variant name in the ExAC notation style
-created from the information in rowData:
+(chromosome-position-REF-ALT) is created from the information in
+rowData:

 ``` r
 # extract info from the ExpandedVCF object